Annual Hearing Tests: Who Is Required & Why They Matter

 Among many conditions a person can experience, hearing loss is one of the most devastating because it can affect the quality of life.
 Most people who experience it do so because of aging.
-For this reason, many people are encouraged to take a hearing test.
+For this reason, many people are encouraged to take a hearing test such as the Echalk Hearing Test.
 The elderly are particularly encouraged because the hearing loss may be a sign of a more serious underlying condition.

 Hearing tests should be considered by those over the age of 60, though it's also recommended for those over 50.
 The eardrum may start to change to result in the ability to hear less.
 In some cases, there may be damage to the tiny hairs in the inner ear, called cilia, which can also cause significant hearing loss.
 Whatever the reason, hearing tests are something that should never be overlooked because they can help identify issues before they become a problem.